Smiley The Blind Therapy Dog

 Our talented mutual friend Hero the Super Collie also has his back.

-His newly adopted blind younger brother Pal is also blind.
+His newly adopted younger brother Pal is also blind.
 Joanne explained that they rescued Pal the puppy from Istanbul, sickly and without eyes, so they have been going through the challenges of a new home life again.
 They are learning how to best teach and socialize a dog with special needs as they did with Smiley.
-Smiley makes sure he’s cared for and not alone or lost.
+Smiley helps make sure Pal is cared for and not alone or lost.

 We are very sad as Smiley is nearing the end of his journey – the vet just found masses on his stomach and liver.
 Our thoughts and love are with him and his family.